A room with a view? We’re looking for one with a door.

 If a low table and small chair aren’t available, try placing a stool or sturdy box under the table to create a solid resting place for little feet.

-For adults, too, ergonomics matters: Be sure to use a desk or table and chair at the proper height, so your feet can rest solidly on the floor and your back is supported.
+For adults, too, ergonomics matters: Be sure to use a desk or table and chair at the right height, so your feet can rest solidly on the floor and your back is supported.

 Sometimes the answer is using a room in a completely new way.